RomelTorres/DLND-Image-Classification/README.md

     jupyter notebook dlnd_image_classification.ipynb
 ```

-The notebook is also rendered by github, so you can simply  click on the file Your_first_neural_network.ipynb here and you will see my results.
+The notebook is also rendered by github, so you can simply  click on the file dlnd_image_classification.ipynb here and you will see my results.

 ## Running the project on floydhub.com